paretomansmartvotesim/paretomansmartvotesim.github.io/newer.md

 %}

 But notice something about that ballot?
 For many positions of the voter and candidate, the ballot doesn't include a score of 5 or a score of 0.
 If you actually voted like that, you'd be giving up on some of your voting power.
 Say Triangle is your favorite, and you give them a score of 3, which also happens to be their average score.
-If Square wins with a score of 3.2, you're going to feel very silly for not giving a triangle a 5, in order to pull their average up as high as you can.
+If Square wins with a score of 3.2, you're going to feel very silly for not giving {{ B }} a 5, in order to pull their average up as high as you can.

 ## Lightly-strategic voting: "normalization"